14 DAY BACKCOUNTRY ADVENTURE RIDE

 Ride Time - The mountain roads of Colombia are known for their never-ending twists and turns.
 The total kilometers per day may seem small but given the winding roads are ascending or descending, our average speed can only be 40kph.
 On pavement, it will be a little bit more.

 Once you include time for coffee and food, stopping for photographs, and the rough terrain, each day's ride will last a full 8 hours.
 Your group will be ready for a rest at the end of the day.
+This is easily one of the best Colombia motorcycle tours there is.

 Eastern Andes - The first part of the trip will take us to the Eastern Andes mountain range.
 This hidden gem of Colombia has remained largely off the typical tourist track.